kumikohello/storyfest/README.md

 ---

 ### 4. `4_downsample.py`
+Applies lowpass filter of 4Hz to prevent aliasing (Aliased noise can corrupt low-frequency pupil signal).
 Downsamples the interpolated signal to a lower temporal resolution (e.g., from 500 Hz to 50 Hz).
 This reduces noise and file size while preserving the signal’s temporal structure.

 ---

 ### 5. `5_downsample_to_sec.py`
-An extension of the above script, this one downsamples pupil data to 1 sample per second (1 Hz), explicitly for alignment with second-wise event-level data.
+An extension of the above script, applies either bandpass (0.01-0.2Hz) or lowpass (-0.2Hz) filter, and downsamples pupil data to 1 sample per second (1 Hz), explicitly for alignment with second-wise event-level data.

 ---